-Propose d Municipal Action of the Western of the Strategic F ent of Agricultur Tar get an d Progr ess Ra ting Priority Area Desired Municipal Deliverable Status Quo within Municipality Proposed Local Intervention (appropriate municipal action) Timeframe to deliver (Short / medium / long term or ongoing) 2022/23 2023/24 2024/25 2025/26 2026/27 Performance Comment Farmer Lease agreement for use of commonage land (e.g. Terms of the lease, roles and In 2020, two (2) land parcels were identified and Through the Municipal Agricultural Land Policy, the municipality aims to Medium / 2 4 2 2 2 Sixteen (16) farming applications have been received.
+Propose d Municipal Action of the Western of the Strategic F ent of Agricultur Tare get an d Progi ess Ra ting Priority Area Desired Municipal Deliverable Status Quo within Municipality Proposed Local Intervention (appropriate municipal action) Timeframe to deliver (Short / medium / long term or ongoing) 2022/23 2023/24 2024/25 2025/26 2026/27 Performance Comment Farmer Lease agreement for use of commonage land (e.g. Terms of the lease, roles and In 2020, two (2) land parcels were identified and Through the Municipal Agricultural Land Policy, the municipality aims to Medium / 2 4 2 2 2 Sixteen (16) farming applications have been received.
 Assessments of farming applications have been completed.
-Farmer Comport r and responsibilities of each party, preference for individual agreements, and need for longer leases) advertised for emerging farmers.
-The process is to be finalised. identify and allocate an additional 10 parcels of land for emerging farmers long term @ @ n/a n/a n/a Four applications were shortlisted fo potential allocation on the two portions of available land.
-An item was prepared for the council, and the four portions of land were Ir d th Market a Access d Infrastructural development that supports Through the Municipal Agricultural Land Policy, the municipality Ensuring vibrant, equitable and Ada di ura (2 4 2 2 2 approved and allocated to the successful applicants.
-In the first quarter of 2024, the Executive Mayor agriculture development value chain and market access aims to identify and allocate an additional 10 parcels of land for emerging farmers. sustainable rural communities with food security for all Medium / long term = © n/a n/a n/a and a representative from the Office of the Minister will conduct an official handover.
+Four applications Farmer Support and responsibilities of each party, preference for individual agreements, and need for longer leases) advertised for emerging farmers.
+The process is to be finalised. identify and allocate an additional 10 parcels of land for emerging farmers long term = @ n/a n/a n/a were shortlisted for potential allocation on the two portions of available land.
+An item was prepared for the council, and the four portions of land were Infrastructural development that supports nfrastructural Land Policy, vibrant development the equital 2 4 2 2 2 approved and allocated to the successful applicants.
+In the first quarter of 2024, the Executive Mayor Market Access agriculture development value chain and market access aims to identify and allocate an additional 10 parcels of land for emerging farmers. sustainable rural communities with food security for all Medium / long term = © n/a n/a n/a and a representative from the Office of the Minister will conduct an officion handover.